Azure/azure-tokens/docs/service-definition-reference.md

 # General recipe for creating services

 "Token Vault" requires you to create a developer account with the service that you want your users to authenticate with.
-This way the corresponding service, say Dropbox for example, can notify you of issues with your app or any unusual activities.
-Also this pattern helps you be in control of your own application registration.
+This way the corresponding service, say Dropbox for example, can have a direct relationship with you as a developer and can notify you of issues or unusual activity.

-In general, these are the required steps to create a service resource:
+In general, the following are the required steps to create a service resource:

 ## Register your app with the service

 Register an app with the service you want to call on behalf of your users.
 This is typically done through the service's developer site:

 1. Go to the service's **Developer site**.
-For example go to https://www.dropbox.com/developers/apps for Dropbox.
+For example go to the [Dropbox developer site](https://www.dropbox.com/developers/apps).
 1. create an account with the service using your contact information.
 1. Create an app registration, and set the redirect URI to `https://[your-vault-name].westcentralus.tokenvault.azure.net/redirect`.
 1. You may have to authorize the domain `[your-vault-name].westcentralus.tokenvault.azure.net` depending on the service.
 1. Get the **App key** and **App secret** for use in upcoming steps.

-## Create the service
+## Create the service resource

 You can create a service using ARM templates, or programmatically from the runtime.
 For ARM template creation and deployment refer to [this guide](https://github.com/joerob-msft/app-service-msi-tokenvault-dotnet), and specifically [this template](https://github.com/joerob-msft/app-service-msi-tokenvault-dotnet/blob/master/azuredeploy.json).
 To programmatically create the service resource refer to the **Create service** section under [Management API reference](/docs/management-api-reference.md).

 You need to set the following parameters on the service:

 1. The managed service name can be looked up in the table below under **Managed service name** corresponding to your service.
 See `[managed-service-name]` below
 1. The relevant **parameters** for **App key** and **App secret**.
 See `[service-client-id]` and `[service-client-secret]` below.